Crossmint/n8n-nodes-crossmint/README.md

 > **⚠️ Important**: Always use **server-side API keys** from Crossmint.
 Client-side keys will not work.
 For initial testing, always use **Staging** environment.

+10. TODO: Add instructions for adding the private key here

 ### Getting Test USDC for Staging

 To test transactions in staging, you'll need test USDC tokens.
 You can get them from: